TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 1/Proverbs 1.15.md

 ---

-My son, walk not thou in the way with them; Refrain thy foot from their path:
+My son, don't walk in the way with them.
+Keep your foot from their path,